sunfishcode/wasm-reference-manual/WebAssembly.md

 see the [Instructions section].
 The [Instruction Descriptions section] provides more information on how instructions are described.

-Implementations of WebAssembly [validation] and [execution] need not perform all the steps literally as described here; they need only behave ["as if"] they did so in all observable respects.
+Implementations of WebAssembly need not perform all the steps literally as described here; they need only behave ["as if"] they did so in all observable respects.

 > Except where specified otherwise, WebAssembly instructions are not required to execute in [constant time].